Hannah Montana: The Movie: Plot

 Lilly arrives disguised as Hannah to throw off Oswald and reconciles with Miley.
 Travis asks Miley out on a date, but she has already been invited by Lorelai to a dinner as Hannah with the town's mayor.
 Miley tries to run back and forth between both dinners, but Travis catches her mid-change and deduces her secret before leaving in disappointment.
 Miley then overhears Robby rejecting Lorelai in order to protect Miley's double life.
+Heartbroken and deeply hurt, Miley runs away to her gazebo and cries.
+She really doesn’t want to be Hannah Montana or live a double life anymore.
+She cries for her late mother to still be alive.
+Robby Ray comforts her.
 Miley finishes writing "Butterfly Fly Away", which she and her father sing together.
 She stays up all night to complete the chicken coop she and Travis were building; touched by this, he attends Hannah's concert.

 As the town prepares for the concert, Miley receives her late mother's necklace from Ruby.
 Miley (as Hannah) stops performing "Rock Star" when she sees Travis and Lorelai in the audience and announces that she can no longer live a lie before removing her blonde wig, revealing her true identity to the crowd.
-After she sings "The Climb", the crowd pleads with her to continue being Hannah and promises to keep her secret.
+After she sings "The Climb", the crowd pleads with her to continue being Hannah and promises to keep her secret, but Miley refuses.
 Oswald takes a picture of Miley, but before he can publish it to Lucinda, his daughters arrive – flown to the concert by Vita – and their admiration for Hannah convinces him not to sell the story; he rebukes Lucinda and quits.
-Miley reconciles with and kisses Travis and returns to the stage to finish the concert with "You'll Always Find Your Way Back Home", as Lorelai and Robby reunite and kiss.
+Miley reconciles with and kisses Travis and returns to the stage to finish the concert with one final song as herself, "You'll Always Find Your Way Back Home", as Lorelai and Robby reunite and kiss.
 During the credits, the cast dances to "Hoedown Throwdown".